See the syllabus for full information. Here are some excerpts from the syllabus:

 You need to find an artwork to study, and you need high-resolution pictures of that artwork.
-Here are three options for finding high-resolution pictures of artworks.
-I recommend trying all three of these options.

-Option 1: JSTOR
+Option 2: JSTOR

-Option 2: Google Arts & Culture (formerly known as Google Art Project)
+Option 3: Google Arts & Culture

 Google Arts & Culture is a site that provides free access to images of artworks and cultural artifacts.
 Here are several ways to browse this site:

-Option 3: Museum websites
+Option 4: Museum websites

 Many art museums, but not all, provide high-resolution pictures of artworks in their collections.
 Here is a list (from Wikipedia) of museums that have large collections of Asian art.
 For each museum, go to that museum's official website to view items in its collection.